 Unless a DXpedition is on the air, my stateside and DX contacts are QRP (5w or less) - which is so much fun! - using: a Yaesu FT817ND, Century 21, Century 22 , or Rockmite(20M), and P2jr (K8RA) paddle key.
 Thanks very much for your qso.
 Im amazed you heard me!! ....visit my qrp blog at: www.cincinnatiqrp.blogspot.com I use a solar panel, batteries and a charge controller to power the QRP station some of the time.
 QRO operation is with an Amp Supply LK 500 ZB amplifier.

 I became an amateur radio operator in 1989.
-Soon after vanity calls were granted, requested W8KJ.
+Soon after vanity calls were granted, I requested W8KJ.
 The call was originally issued to Irving Davis in Detroit, MI who held the call prior to 1952.
 I have one of his old qsl cards which is a dear treasure to me.

-Antennas are :HF2V * monoband * inverted L - vertical with 38 radials, low 40m dipole, or a 8 element Tennadyne LPDA @ 60 ft. which covers 10 thru 20 meters.
-Portable, I use a homebrew end fed, homemade Black Widow vertical, or a 40 ' spiderbeam telescopic mast/pole.
+Antennas: A HF2V vertical with 38 radials, low 40m dipole @ 22 ft. , or an 8 element Tennadyne LPDA @ 60 ft. which covers 10 thru 20 meters.
+Portable antennas are: a homebrew end fed, an LNR EFT, homemade Black Widow vertical, or a 40 ' spiderbeam telescopic mast/pole.

-I have a very small collection of old keys: bugs, paddles, straights, etc. (facinating tools of communication)
+I have a very small collection of old keys: bugs, paddles, straights, etc. (....facinating tools of communication....)

-Traditional QSL's (cards) are preferred.
+Traditional QSL's are preferred.
 If you need confirmation just let me know.
 Im happy to get a card out to you.

-Please support and follow the DX Code of Conduct http://dx-code.org
+Please support and follow the DX Code of Conduct.... http://dx-code.org